websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

 1. Fill in the database information for the MySQL database.
 1. If using MySQL, add the text `?useUnicode=true&characterEncoding=UTF-8&\useFastDateParsing=false` to the URL line and test the connection.
 If it works, click *Next*.
 1. Select the target for the data source and click *Finish*.
 1. Connect DXP to the JDBC data source.
-In the `portal-ext.properties` file (see above), enter the following line:
+In the `portal-ext.properties` file (see above), enter the data source JNDI name.
+For example,

     ```properties
     jdbc.default.jndi.name=jdbc/LiferayPool